mertcanarguc/mertcanarguc/README.md

 <b> Public Repository : 15 </b>  <br />
 <b> Private Repository : 55 </b>  <br />

 Hello, I'm Full Stack Developer.
-I'm 31 now and I've been writing code since I was 16.
-For many years, I made developments on Web Technologies.
+I'm 32 now and I've been writing code since I was 16.
+For many years, I made developments on Web Technologies ve bunlar genel olarak SAAS Projeleri.

-I have worked with Python, Php, C, C++, Javascript, Nodejs, TypeScript and Go languages in backend technologies.
+I have worked with Nodejs, C, C++, Javascript, TypeScript, PHP, Python and Go languages in backend technologies.

 I worked with frameworks such as Vue.js and React for frontend technologies.

 I also have server administration knowledge.
 I have worked with Centos, Debian and Ubuntu Server servers.
 I am a master of Nginx and I self-publish my developments.
 I provide the Performance and Security requirements myself.